Our Adult Formation/Education ministry:

 Everyone is on a life long journey of faith formation.
 In order to grow in our understanding of our faith and how to live our faith and share our faith, we need to continually learn and be formed in faith.
 Watch for Adult Faith Formation opportunities offered by St. Francis Borgia Parish throughout the year.
 Sessions are announced through the parish bulletin and are listed below.

-Sign up with the Director of Adult and Family Ministry.
-(See “Additional Information” below for contact information.)
+Register online or contact the Director of Adult and Family Ministry.
+(See “Additional Information” below.)

 Date Your Mate